 In 1984, the Oregon Supreme Court ruled there should be no restrictions on the use of public money to fund abortions.
 (4)

 Your help is needed to give taxpayers freedom of choice.
-Please sign the petition and help gather more signatures today.
+Please sign the petition and help gather more signatures before time runs out.

 1. Oregon Health Authority.
 (2013).
 Abortions by Month of Occurrence and County of Residence, Oregon 2012, Preliminary.
 Retrieved May 2, 2013, from http://public.health.oregon.gov.